nduc03/hoshino-mochiru/readme.md

 Command: ```node redisadmin del [key]```

-- Deleted the specified key in database.
+- Delete the specified key in database.
 - Current key is being used in this bot: ```welcomeChannel```

 ### How to use TimeCheck